ExamV1/Sandhurst-Military-Academy-Script/README.md

 ![image](https://user-images.githubusercontent.com/87576045/226037025-d1f4ab80-97ec-4b3f-8438-d0ab7e97e6fd.png)

-it will also say in bottom right corner to confirm you want to lag the server, if you click yes it proceeds with it, but if you click no, it will not lag the server
+it will also say in the bottom right corner to confirm you want to lag the server, if you click yes it proceeds with it, but if you click no, it will not lag the server

 ![image](https://user-images.githubusercontent.com/87576045/226047881-df057d88-d79a-48ae-a09e-7138611feab4.png)

-Delete Invisible barriers: this simple removes any invisible barriers that prevent you from crossing a certain area.
+Delete Invisible barriers: this simply removes any invisible barriers that prevent you from crossing a certain area.

 Invisibility tool: this simply makes your character invisible to other players, you can also use your weapons while in invisible and still do damage, but this tends to be a bit glitchy and may fling you if you walk upto objects while invisible.